DamienPup/mcmod-rainbowstuff/README.md

-# Rainbow Stuff Relase 1.0.0
+# Rainbow Stuff Relase 1.1.0

+Changes:

+-Added Rainbow Chest.
+Crafting recipe below.

+-Added more furnace recipes.

+-Added a new mob: "Raincow".
+Currently Creative Only.

 This mod adds rainbow stuff to the game.